ppy/osu-wiki/wiki/Tournaments/Mirai/2020/en.md

 ## Ruleset

-The ruleset for this tournament is: ScoreV2, Team VS in osu! standard.
+The ruleset for this tournament is: Score v2, Team VS in osu! standard.

 ### Tournament rules